The NHS COVID-19 App is a tool designed to reduce the threat of coronavirus to our health, whilst helping to keep the doors of our businesses open.

 - Close contact services including hairdressers, barbers, tailors, beauty salons etc.

-- Facilities provided by Local Authorities, including town halls and civic centres for events, community centres, libraries and children’s centres
+- Facilities provided by Local Authorities, including community centres, youth and community centres and village halls

 - Shops and supermarkets (QR posters only likely to be useful for cafes/restaurants or other enclosed facilities within the venue where customers may congregate).